 For myself, I felt if I was fully self-employed and free from the corporate structures that bound me, that would be the final step to my self-fulfillment.
 In fact, one of my earliest career goals was that I would work for myself and run my own businesses.

-However, I met my future wife, moved to Germany and it was a lot easier to work in an international corporation, than start a business in a foreign land without knowing the language.
-But years on my career has helped me establish and achieve many of the other things I deemed important, starting a family, building a house, learning a new language and culture and establishing a career as a corporate leader.
+However, I met my future wife, moved to Germany, and it was a lot easier to work in an international corporation than start a business in a foreign land without knowing the language.
+But years on, my career has helped me establish and achieve many of the other things I deemed essential, starting a family, building a house, learning a new language and culture, and developing a career as a corporate leader.
 But the final piece was missing, the independence of being my own boss.
 So I took the leap and made a midlife career change.

 Freedom From The Office